mattjh1/mattjh-blog/content/post/kcna-part2.md

 In this second part of this series we're diving into some fundamental aspects of **Cloud Native Applications** and **Kubernetes architecture**.
 By the end, you'll have a clearer understanding of how cloud-native principles, architectures, and practices differ from traditional approaches and how they enhance **R**esilience, **A**gility, **O**perability, and **O**bservability.

 <!--more-->

+{{< disclaimer >}}
+These notes are a polished version of my personal reflections taken while following along with [this Udemy course](https://www.udemy.com/course/dive-into-cloud-native-containers-kubernetes-and-the-kcna/?couponCode=LETSLEARNNOW).
+I found that taking meticulous notes while watching the content, combined with discussions with GPT about the topics, greatly enhances my understanding.
+Thus, some of this content is AI-generated.
+{{< /disclaimer >}}

 ---